In this roundup we’re going to be checking out some of the awesome tools Firefox has in its collection of Developer Tools.

 These two handy extras are really useful if you’re a pixel-perfectionist!

-That covers some of Firefox’s most useful developer tools for web design, in particular the inspectors for flexbox, grid, and variable fonts.
+That covers some of the most useful Firefox developer tools for web design, in particular the inspectors for flexbox, grid, and variable fonts.
 The Firefox dev team is working on new features all the time–if you’d like to keep up with what they’re doing you can follow them on Twitter for regular updates, or join in with the discussion in the Discourse community.

 - Firefox Developer Tools on MDN